-- AOP applicants must have a COMPLETED application form on file in the Graduate School.
+- AOP applicants must have a completed application on file in the Graduate School.

-- AOP Fellowship nominees who are not formally admitted into your graduate program at the time of nomination MUST BE FORMALLY ADMITTED BY February 22, 2013 in time for the final Fellowship Selection Committee Meeting.
+- AOP Fellowship nominees who are not formally admitted into your graduate program at the time of nomination MUST BE FORMALLY ADMITTED BY February 21, 2014 in time for the final fellowship selection committee meeting.

-- After forwarding nomination materials to the AOP Office, notify all AOP Fellowship applicants (non-nominated as well as nominated) of the status of their application form.
+- After submitting nomitation materials, notify all AOP Fellowship applicants (non-nominated as well as nominated) of the status of their applications.
 This is your program’s responsibility.